 Hiking in the desert is not something to take lightly.
 There are a few things to avoid to ensure you have a great experience on the trail.

 - Not bringing snacks.
-Keep your energy up with your favorite hiking snacks
+Keep your energy up with your favorite hiking snacks.
+Salty and high caloric snacks are the best option

 - Hiking mid-day.
 Even in the winter, the midday sun is strong.
 Hike first thing in the morning or the evening before the sun goes down.